shopwp/documentation/docs/shortcodes/wps_products_pricing.md

 # [wps_products_pricing]

-The `[wps_products_pricing]` shortcode allows you to display one or more product prices in a list or grid.
-This is useful if you only want to show the product pricing without title, description, etc.
+The ShopWP pricing shortcode allows you to display one or more product prices in a list or grid.
+Useful for only showing product pricing.

 :::info